Lemon Pepper Grilled Cod

 I don’t think there is a more perfect dish for a light summer dinner, than grilled fish.

-Simple to prepare and cook in just minutes, a good piece of fish is a terrifically healthy and hearty protein to have in your weekly menu rotation.
+Simple to prepare and cook in just minutes, a good piece of fish is a terrifically healthy and hearty lean protein to have in your weekly menu rotation.
 Serve quick grilled fish for a last-minute busy weeknight meal, or as an impressive yet super easy dinner party star.

 Plus, grilling fish outdoors during the warmer months helps to keep your kitchen much cooler.
 Yes, please!